markand/molko/doc/docs/dev/api/core/alloc.md

 #### alloc

-Allocate the given `size` of bytes.
-Returns the allocated memory (or NULL on failure).
+Allocate the given `size` of bytes and return the memory region.

-The default implementation uses malloc and calls [panic](panic.md) in case of failure.
+The default implementation uses malloc and calls [panic][] in case of failure.

 !!! note
-    You should set an [error](error.md) in case of failure.
+    You should also set an [error](error.md) in case of failure.

 ```c
 void *(*alloc)(size_t size)